Mc-Zen/quill/docs/guide/quill-guide.typ

 _Note, that the interface for custom gates might still change a bit. _

-When the circuit is layed out, the draw function is called with two (read-only) arguments: the gate itself and a dictionary that contains information about the circuit style and more.
+When the circuit is laid out, the draw function is called with two (read-only) arguments: the gate itself and a dictionary that contains information about the circuit style and more.

 Let us look at a little example for a custom gate that just shows the vertical lines of the box but not the horizontal ones.